tomasf/Helical/README.md

 ## Usage
 ### Standard Components
-Helical offers an assortment of conventional threads, bolts, and nuts.
+Helical simplifies the process of creating threaded shapes, making it easier to incorporate threaded holes into your models.
+It also provides a selection of standard bolts, nuts, and corresponding holes.
 Creating a typical M8x30 hex head bolt is simple:

 ```swift
 Bolt.hexHead(.m8, length: 30, shankLength: 8)